Canning water is a simple process and an important way for you to be prepared in case of power outages or emergencies.

 - 28 cups water

-- Start another large pot with fresh water boiling.
-Once boiling, reduce heat slightly and boil for 10 minutes.
+- Start another large pot with fresh tap water boiling.
+Once boiling, reduce heat slightly and boil for 10 minutes.28 cups water

 - Wash jars and lids in hot soapy water.
-Rinse well.
+Check jars for any nicks or cracks.
+Check canning lids for imperfections in the sealing compound or nicks, rust, etc. Rinse well.

 - Heat jars.
 I usually heat them in the canning pot since that has to heated anyway.

 - Once the water in the second pot has boiled for 10 minutes, Fill jars, one at a time with a glass measuring cup, or the like.
-Leave ½" headspace.
+Leave ½" headspace (the space between the water and the rim of the jar).

 - Center lids on jars.
-Tighten bands fingertip tight.
+Screw bands on bands fingertip tight.

 - Add filled jars to canning pot with jar lifter.